stanford-esrg/retina/README.md

 Retina is a network analysis framework that enables operators and researchers to ask complex questions about high-speed (>100gbE) network links.
-Retina allows users to easily *subscribe* to subsets of parsed application layer sessions, reassembled network flows, and raw packets in real-time and to run arbitrary analysis code in a standard Rust-based software environment.
+Retina allows users to easily *subscribe* to subsets of parsed application-layer sessions, reassembled network flows, or raw packets in real-time and to run arbitrary analysis code in a standard Rust-based software environment.
 Retina optimizes for: